awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

         }
     }
 }
 ```

 ## Deploy the AWS resources

-At this point, you have completed all of the application Java business logic required for the PAM application to work.
+At this point, you have completed all of the application Java business logic required for the FSA application to work.
 Now you need to deploy the AWS resources, including the AWS Lambda functions and API Gateway endpoints in order for the application to work.
 Instead of deploying all of the resources manually by using the AWS Management Console, you can use a provided AWS CDK script.
 Using the CDK script makes it more efficient to deploy the resources.

 **Note**: For information about the AWS CDK, see [What is the AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html).

-For complete instuctions on how to run the supplied AWS CDK script, see [PAFeedback Sentiment Analyzer (FSA)](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/applications/feedback_sentiment_analyzer/README.md).
+For complete instuctions on how to run the supplied AWS CDK script, see [Feedback Sentiment Analyzer (FSA)](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/applications/feedback_sentiment_analyzer/README.md).

 ### Update the Lambda functions